 Earth's climate system tries to balance radiant energy from the Sun that reaches the Earth with the energy that is emitted from Earth back to space.
 Measurements from CERES help scientists understand the links between the Earth's incoming and outgoing energy and the properties of the atmosphere that affect that energy.

-CERES also determines cloud properties including the amount, height, thickness, particle size and phase of clouds using simultaneous measurements by other instruments, such as the Visible Infrared Imaging Radiometer Suite (VIIRS).
+CERES also determines cloud properties including the amount, height, thickness, particle size and phase of clouds using simultaneous measurements by other Earth Observing System (EOS) , and Joint Polar Satellite System (JPSS) instruments such as the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Visible Infrared Imaging Radiometric Suite (VIIRS).
+Analyses using CERES data, build upon the foundation laid by previous missions such as NASA Langley's Earth Radiation Budget Experiment (ERBE), leading to a better understanding of the role of clouds and the energy cycle in global climate change.
 These measurements are critical for understanding cloud-radiation climate change and improving the prediction of global warming using climate models.

 CERES data can also be used for assessing the radiative effects and climatic impact of natural disasters like volcanic eruptions, major floods and droughts.
 The long-term data will provide a basis for scientific understanding of cloud and climate feedback that determines climate variations and trends.

-The CERES instrument was built by TRW in Redondo Beach, California and managed by NASA's Langley Research Center in Hampton, Virginia.
+The CERES instruments were built by TRW in Redondo Beach, California (now Northrop Grumman Aerospace Systems) and managed by NASA's Langley Research Center in Hampton, Virginia.
 The international CERES science team includes scientists from NASA, NOAA, U.S. universities, France, and Belgium.
 The team blends expertise and guides the definition of the CERES instrument and science studies.

 NASA Official: Dr. Norman Loeb